 What Kids Need: Achievement Motivation

 Without an adult role model encouraging kids to learn new things and make discoveries, they can quickly lose their drive to learn and do their best in school.
 Teachers can promote this asset in kids’ lives by relating content and curricula to real-life situations and issues.
 When they can connect the material to what is going on in our world, it becomes applicable to students.
-In so many ways, such as getting to know students and their learning styles, can go a long way to helping them to discover what is important to them in learning opportunities.
+In so many ways, such as getting to know students and their learning styles, it can go a long way to helping them to discover what is important to them in learning opportunities.
 Encouraging achievement to go just a notch or two above what they are currently doing can add a great deal to their drive.
-So often parents mention to me that their child doesn’t seem to know where they are going, or what they want to do in life.
+So often, parents mention to me that their child doesn’t seem to know where they are going or what they want to do in life.
 I relate to part of this difficulty to this encouragement and curiosity when kids are very young.
 If it is nurtured and encouraged by teachers and parents, it will grow to a high level of engagement as they grow older.

 Yours for Better Parenting,